 Adelaide Australia Temple

-89th operating temple
+89th dedicated temple in operation

 © Mark Anthony Hancock.
 All rights reserved.